dotnet/Open-XML-SDK/README.md

 - `dotnet run`

 This will go through and update schema files in the form of `DocumentFormat.OpenXml/src/GeneratedCode/Office*Schema.cs`.
 This update only needs to be run when there is a change to the binary files; otherwise, they will return the same result.
 These updated files are only used in the .NET Sandard implementation, while the binary files will continue to be used in the .NET 4.5 builds.

+Related tools
+====

+- **Open XML Powertools**: This is available on [Github](https://github.com/OfficeDev/Open-Xml-PowerTools) and provides example code and guidance for implementing a wide range of Open XML scenarios.